I regularly meet people who have fear of speaking French.

 a- Analysing and becoming aware of fear: the right questions to ask yourself.

 Fear appears subconsciously, we see it as the truth.
-Therefore, to begin to overcome a fear, we must look it in the face, analyze it to begin to make it conscious.
+Therefore, to begin to overcome a fear to speak French, we must look it in the face, analyze it to begin to make it conscious.

 The fear analysis consists of taking stock of those moments in which you are blocked, or panicked.

-I now invite you to bring awareness to your fear by asking yourself a few questions that will help you understand it better.
+I now invite you to bring awareness to your fear to speak French by asking yourself a few questions that will help you understand it better.

 → What action does fear prevent you from doing?